-Some of the things that are often focused on when a person has fibromyalgia (FM) are its effects on a person’s ability to do things that require a lot of energy, such as work and exercise.
+When a person has fibromyalgia (FM), we focus on its effects on a person’s ability to do things.
+For example, tasks that require a lot of energy, such as work and exercise.
 One of the things people forget is that someone dealing with fibromyalgia is often suffering loss in her personal life as well (we use the female pronoun since 80-90% of FM patients are women).
 If a loved one is dealing with fibromyalgia, this article may prove eye-opening for you.

 How Fibromyalgia Affects Family Life, Personal Goals, and More